AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/users-do-not-receive-notifications-when-tagged-in-a-proof.md

 exl-id: 0f378fef-4d0d-414d-a51f-a5c3beda2f46
 hidefromtoc: yes
 ---
-# Proof: Users do not receive notifications when tagged in a proof
+# [!DNL Workfront Proof]: Users do not receive notifications when tagged in a proof

 When a user is tagged in a proof comment, they do not receive an email notification about the comment.